Robert Grosvenor, 5th Duke of Westminster: Military career

 On 28 June 1938, Grosvenor was commissioned into the 11th (City of London Yeomanry) Light Anti-Aircraft Brigade, a newly formed Territorial Army unit of the Royal Artillery, as a second lieutenant.
 He ended World War II as a war substantive major.

 On 1 May 1947, he transferred to the reformed City of London Yeomanry (Rough Riders) and was promoted from his pre-war substantive rank of second lieutenant to major with seniority from 24 April 1944.
 His service number was 76151.
 He transferred to the North Irish Horse on 1 May 1949.
 On 11 November 1949, he was awarded the Efficiency Decoration (TD) for long service with the Territorial Army.
 He was promoted to lieutenant colonel on 15 February 1953.
 He was awarded a clasp to his Efficiency Decoration on 26 October 1954.
 On 14 February 1956, he moved from the Active List to the Territorial Army Reserve of Officers.
 He resigned his commission on 15 April 1960 and was permitted to retain the rank of lieutenant colonel.

 Political career

 Grosvenor lived in Northern Ireland most of his life at Ely Lodge, Blaney, on an island in the middle of Lough Erne.
 In 1952 he was appointed High Sheriff of Fermanagh.

-In the 1955 general election, he was elected to Parliament as member for Fermanagh & South Tyrone.
-Re-elected in 1959, he retired in 1964, he was succeeded by his cousin, the Marquess of Hamilton.
+In the 1955 general election, he was deemed elected to Parliament as member for Fermanagh & South Tyrone owing to the disqualification of the Sinn Féin winner.
+Re-elected in his own right in 1959, he retired in 1964, he was succeeded by his cousin, the Marquess of Hamilton.
 In Parliament he stuck mainly to constituency issues, but was responsible for a bill to help increase adoptions, which became the Adoption Act 1964.
 He was described in his successor's maiden speech as popular and well-liked.